What are the different distribution channels I can use for my press release?

 Add to that the shrinking number of journalists, growing number of stories and the accessibility of the internet to hunt down anyone anytime, and the reality is that most of the time, journalists don't have to spend a ton of time seeking out stories; stories come to them.

-Between this shift in media relations and the quite high costs of newswires, no wonder PR folks are turning away from newswires in pursuit of more modern distribution methods.
+Between this shift in media relations and the high costs of newswires, no wonder PR folks are turning away from newswires in pursuit of more modern distribution methods.

 Pros of newswires: